icarofreire/liteVM/README.md

 # liteVM

-liteVM is a lite virtual machine.
+liteVM is a lite virtual machine, for the x86 architecture.